thadguidry/respec/Developers-Guide.md

 Alternatively, if you really need to run things immediately before or after ReSpec runs the plugins, you can define `preProcess` or `postProcess` properties on the configuration object.
 See [`preProcess](preProcess) and [`postProcess`](postProcess) more details and for examples.

 ## Plugins
 Plugins are simple ES6 modules that live in the "[src/](https://github.com/w3c/respec/tree/develop/src)" folder.
-They have two parts: A synchronous initialization, and a optionally exported `run()` function that is called asynchronously.
+They have two parts: A synchronous initialization, and an optionally exported `run()` function that is called asynchronously.

 A plugin looks like this: